 Where to Buy:

-Hope Reborn: How to Become a Christian and Live for Jesus by Tope Koleoso & Adrian Warnock is available at any good Christian bookstore.
+How Church Can Change Your Life is available at any good Christian bookstore.
 If you don’t have a Christian bookstore near you, you may want to consider purchasing a copy from one of the online book retailers listed below: